zizooboats/full-stack-code-challenge/README.md

 ## Test submission process and evaluation

-- Upload a zip file containing the solution’s source code to Greenhouse.
+- Upload a zip file containing the solution’s source code to [Greenhouse](https://greenhouse.io). `Do not include the node_modules folder`.
-- The solution should be built and run using `npm run`.
+- Provide a `README` file containing instructions on how to run your application.
 - The search result page should be accessible using the path http://localhost:[PORT]/search
-- The solution will be evaluated for functionality, coding style and UX *In that order*.
+- The solution will be evaluated for functionality, UI/UX and coding style *In that order*.
 - *Important* Pixel perfect implementation is not a priority.

 ## Estimated solution Time